saars-orca/shiftleft-windows-container-image-action/README.md

 The results list can be found on the security tab of your GitHub project and should look like the following image

+# TODO: update this
 ![](/assets/container_scanning_list.png)

 An entry should describe the error and in which line it occurred

+# TODO: update this
 ![](/assets/scanned_entry.png)